How Growers Can Prepare Their Crops for Late Season Success

 Preparation for a successful harvest begins long before the end of the season and as early as the previous fall’s fertilizer application.
 Whenever growers apply their fertilizer, the goal is to ensure the crop has access to plenty of nutrition as it grows while minimizing loss.
 But by the time the crop has moved through most of the vegetative stage and started into the reproductive stage, the plants have taken up most of the nitrogen and phosphorus contained in earlier season fertilizer applications and the rest has leached out of the soil.
 To reap the benefits of a whole season of hard work, however, growers need to continue providing adequate nutrition through the end of the season.

-Approximately 40% of the nitrogen corn plants take in through the season is needed from tassel on,” explains Elaina Robards, Agronomist with Sound.
+Approximately 40% of the nitrogen corn plants take in through the season is needed from tassel on,” explains Elaina Robards, Agronomist.
 Growers really need to make sure their plants are not only getting nitrogen, but also the other nutrients the crop needs to finish the season strong.”

 A successful harvest depends on adequate nutrition throughout the entire season.